Tynemouth Priory and Castle: Lighthouse

 For some time a navigation light, in the form of a coal-fired brazier, had been maintained on top of one of the turrets at the east end of the Priory church.
 It is not known when this practice began, but a source of 1582 refers to: "the kepinge of a continuall light in the night season at the easte ende of the churche of Tinmouthe castle ... for the more safegarde of such shippes as should passe by that coast".
 As Governor of Tynemouth Castle, Henry Percy, 8th Earl of Northumberland is recorded as having responsibility for the light's maintenance; and he and his successors in that office were entitled to receive dues from passing ships in return.

 Tynemouth priory, 1867 proof engraving by William Miller after J. M. W. Turner.
 The lighthouse, since demolished, stands on the far right of the promontory.

-In 1559, however, the stairs leading to the top of the turret collapsed, preventing the fire from being lit.
-In 1665, therefore, the then Governor (Colonel Villiers) had a purpose-built lighthouse erected on the headland (within the castle walls, using stone taken from the priory); it was rebuilt in 1775.
+However, the stairs leading to the top of the turret collapsed in 1559, preventing the fire from being lit.
+In 1665, the Governor of Tynemouth Castle, Colonel Villiers, had a lighthouse erected on the headland using stone taken from the priory; it was rebuilt in 1775.
 Like its predecessor, the lighthouse was initially coal-fired, but under the Tinmouth Castle Lighthouse Act 1802 (42 Geo.
 3. c. xliii) an oil-fired argand light was installed.
-In 1841 William Fowke (a descendant of Villiers and his successor as Governor) sold the lighthouse to Trinity House, London.
-On the establishment of a lighthouse at Souter Point in 1871, the Tynemouth light was altered to display a revolving red light (rather than revolving white).
+In 1841, Governor William Fowke sold the lighthouse to Trinity House, London.
+On the establishment of a lighthouse at Souter Point in 1871, the Tynemouth light was altered to display a revolving red light rather than revolving white.
 It remained in operation until 1898, when it was replaced by St. Mary's Lighthouse in Whitley Bay to the north; Tynemouth Castle Lighthouse was then demolished.

 Coastal defence and coastguard station

 Gun emplacement within the Priory precinct.
 This BL 6-inch Mk XXIII naval gun is a modern installation to represent an earlier Mk VII gun.

-At the end of the 19th century the castle was used as a barracks with several new buildings being added.
+At the end of the 19th century, the castle was used as a barracks with several new buildings being added.

-In 1930 the castle was taken over by the Office of Works following a fire and many of the modern additions were removed.
+In 1930, the castle was taken over by the Office of Works following a fire and many of the modern additions were removed.
 The castle played an important role during World War II when it was used as a coastal defence installation covering the mouth of the river Tyne.
 It also suffered heavy air raids in 1941.
 Military structures remained in place until 1956 when the army departed.
 The restored sections of the coastal defence emplacements are open to the public.
 These include a guardroom and the main armoury, where visitors can see how munitions were safely handled and protected.

-More recently the site has hosted the modern buildings of Her Majesty's Coastguard; however the new coastguard station, built in 1980 and opened by Prince Charles, was closed in 2001.
+More recently, the site has hosted the modern buildings of Her Majesty's Coastguard; however the new coastguard station, built in 1980 and opened by Prince Charles, was closed in 2001.